VijayRod/demo/aks/servicemesh-istio/README.md

    1b.
 To save the output to a file, add `> istiod_logs.txt`.

-2. To get the logs for a pod in CrashLoopBackOff, find the failing container with the command `kubectl describe pod -n namespace_name crashing_pod_name`.
+2. To get the logs for a pod in `CrashLoopBackOff`, find the failing container with the command `kubectl describe pod -n namespace_name crashing_pod_name`.

    2a.
 Then, capture the logs with the command `kubectl logs -n namespace_name crashing_pod_name -c failing_container_name --previous`.

    2b.
-You can also view the live logs with Container Insights or view historical logs in the ContainerLog table in Log Analytics.
+You can also view the [live logs](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-livedata-overview) with Container Insights or view historical logs in the [`ContainerLog`](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-log-query) table in [Log Analytics](https://learn.microsoft.com/en-us/azure/aks/monitor-aks).

-3. View known issues here: [insert link here] or here: [insert link here].
+3. View known issues [here](https://github.com/Azure/AKS/issues?q=is%3Aissue+is%3Aopen+istio) or (here)[https://github.com/Azure/AKS/releases].

 ### Section 3f: Debug - Metrics Issues

-1. Enable Managed Prometheus and view metrics in the InsightsMetrics table.
+1. Enable [Managed Prometheus](https://learn.microsoft.com/en-us/azure/azure-monitor/essentials/prometheus-metrics-enable?tabs=azure-portal) and view metrics in the `InsightsMetrics` table.

-2. Use Azure Managed Grafana to visualize metrics.
+2. Use [Azure Managed Grafana](https://learn.microsoft.com/en-Us/azure/azure-monitor/essentials/prometheus-metrics-overview#grafana-integration) to visualize metrics.

-### Section 3g: Debug - Connectivity Issues Between Pods
+### Section 3g: Debug - Connectivity issues between pods

 1. To confirm connectivity between pods in annotated namespace(s), create new pods/deployments and use `curl` to access them.
 Run the following commands: